MaartenVdBulcke/DL-wine-quality/README.md

 ### Feature engineering

-The models are trained on an imbalanced training set (more good wines than bad wines)
+The models above are trained on an imbalanced training set (more good wines than bad wines).
+I made the following changes to the data:

 <!--#### Add wine type column-->